 On the flip side, people do not like the fact they have to market themselves to attract students.
 I also saw some complaints that it's difficult to make more than minimum wage when you are just starting out on the site.

 Are you interested?
 If so, go here to apply as a tutor or teacher.

-Or, if you’re looking for other companies that may be currently hiring ESL tutors/teachers right now, you can see the list I have of companies here.
 Also, FlexJobs is a fantastic resource for finding current work at home job leads.
-I’ve been a paying member for over a year now.
+I've been a paying member for over a year now.
 They have daily job postings for work at home positions in the ESL field as well as in other categories.